haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 ## Intro
 {: .no_toc }

-The Appstore offers subscription listings for a monthly fee.
-Payments are processed through Stripe, and once purchased, subscription listings can be installed by anyone in your company's Domo instance.
-You can cancel a subscription at any time.
+Some Appstore listings require a monthly subscription fee.
+Once purchased, these listings can be installed and used in your company's Domo.
+Payments are processed through Stripe, and you can cancel a subscription at any time.

-This article describes how to create and manage subscriptions to Appstore listings in the following topics:
+This article describes how to create and manage subscriptions to listings in the following topics:

 - TOC
 {:toc}